Collision detection

 Narrow Phase Collision Detection

-Exact Collision Between Pairs of Convex or Concave Polygons
+Exact Collision Between Pairs of Convex or Concave Polygons (in 2D)

 To determine the exact collision between any two polygons, use edge/edge intersection tests for all pairs of edges.

-One method of checking for edge intersection is to find a separating a line between the end points of the edges.
+One method of checking for edge intersection is to find a separating line between the end points of the edges.

 Another method is to solve for the parametric form of the lines;